wereHamster/stdenf/README.md

 The lock file in this repository is updated at regular intervals (currently every ~2 months).
-Versions of applications and tools which are most relevant in downstream projects are published in this readme, so you have an idea what you are getting.
+Versions of applications and tools which are most relevant in downstream projects are published in this readme.

 # 2024-12-21